Planning for a Successful High School Career

 - For general information about what each AP course covers, please visit the College Board AP Course Information page.

-For more information on AP courses offered at Summit, please see our course offerings.
+For more information on AP course exams offered at Summit, please contact Dr. Nettles.

 Credit recovery is available only in core subject area classes (English, Math, Science, Social Studies, Spanish I and II), as well as Lifetime Wellness and Psychology.
 If a student fails a course that is required for graduation, and that failing grade is between a 50 and a 69, the student will need to complete credit recovery.
 Please follow these steps to complete the credit recovery process: